 Depending on the size of the rims you choose, you may need to make additional modifications to your vehicle.
 For instance, upgrading to particularly large rims may require lifting the suspension or trimming the fender wells to prevent tire rubbing.

-It’s also essential to check your vehicle’s lug pattern, as not all rims are compatible with all vehicles.
-Be sure to measure the lug pattern and confirm that the larger rims you choose will fit your vehicle’s existing setup.
-This is especially important if you’re upgrading to custom or aftermarket wheels.
+It is also important to check your vehicle specifications, as not all rims are compatible with all vehicles.
+Be sure to measure the lug pattern and confirm that your larger rims will fit your vevehicle’setup.
+This is especially important if you’re considering custom or aftermarket wheels.

 Maintenance Considerations with Larger Rims